What you'll find on this page

 After your procedure

-After cochlear implant surgery, your head may be wrapped in a bandage to protect the incision.
+After cochlear implant surgery, your head will be wrapped in a bandage to protect the incision.

 Generally, medical staff may show you how to care for the implant site and when to remove the bandage.
 They may also advise you about medication prescriptions and any restrictions in activities.